 Funeral costs and lingering debts can cause stress for your family, so you should consider other benefits when choosing a burial insurance policy.
 Perhaps one of the biggest is how your death will affect your loved ones.

-- Give yourself peace of mind.
 Let’s face it: Everyone will have to acknowledge the fact that life ends.
-By purchasing a burial insurance plan, you no longer have to worry about how your family will pay for your funeral.
+By purchasing a burial insurance plan, you may no longer have to worry about how your family will pay for your funeral.
 Enjoy the time you have with family and friends without the added stress of “What if…?”

-Depending on which level of insurance you are eligible for, beneficiaries may not be able to claim benefits right away.
+Depending on which type of insurance you are eligible for, beneficiaries may not be able to claim benefits right away.
 Only your chosen beneficiary can file a claim for your final expense benefits.
 If you have a graded, modified, or guaranteed insurance policy, you will be unable to claim benefits until 2 years after your initial contract.
-If you have a nonaccidental death before the 2-year waiting period is up, then the final expense insurance policy may only cover a percentage of the burial costs.
-If you have chosen the level insurance policy, rates start out cheaper and benefits will be available immediately after death.
+If you have a nonaccidental death before the 2-year waiting period is up, then the preneed insurance policy may only cover a percentage of the burial costs.
+If you have chosen the level insurance policy, rates start out less expensive and benefits will be available immediately after death.
 Regardless of when benefits become available, the beneficiary may keep whatever monies remain after accounting for all funeral costs.

 Facts to Keep in Mind: Preneed Insurance